alanqchen/tmi_dart/README.md

 # tmi.dart

 Dart library for the Twitch Messaging Interface.
 (Twitch.tv)

+Now with null-safety!

 🚨🚨 THIS IS A WORK IN PROGRESS - PLEASE DO NOT USE IT IN PRODUCTION YET 🚨🚨

 ---
->Made with 💙 by Ricardo Markiewicz // [@gazeria](https://twitter.com/gazeria).
+>Original repository by Ricardo Markiewicz // [@gazeria](https://twitter.com/gazeria).

-This project was heavily inspired by the [TMI.js](https://tmijs.com/) project, a Node.js Package for Twitch Chat.
+This project is heavily inspired by the [TMI.js](https://tmijs.com/) project, a Node.js Package for Twitch Chat.

 ## Getting Started